1889 (20th April)

 1944 (16th December)

-Hitler knew that he could not defeat Russia and so decided to try to stop the Allied advance from the west.
+Hitler knew that he could not defeat Russia and so decided to try to concentrate his forces on stopping the Allied advance from the west.
 After some success the offensive failed.

-The Allies and Russians were advancing through Germany towards Berlin.
-Adolf Hitler was unable to believe that he may be defeated.
+The Allies were advancing from the west and the Russians from the East.
+They were marching through Germany towards Berlin.
+Adolf Hitler found it difficult to believe that he may be defeated.

 1945 (22nd April)

-Hitler was informed that the Russian army had reached Berlin.
+Hitler was informed that the Russian army had reached the outskirts of Berlin.
 He declined offers to try to smuggle him out.

 1945 (23rd April)